The City of Lethbridge's pathway network contains:

 Historically centered around the Coal Banks Trail, regional pathways connect neighbourhoods, parks and nature reserves throughout the entire City.
 Natural pathways are located in a variety of city parks as well and are a great way to explore the river valley parks.

 If you're looking to plan a route or just want to view our pathway network, click here for our interactive map.
+Click on sections of pathways to see the length of that segment and what material the pathway is built out of.

 Coal Banks Trail